Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 3. We transparently communicate with our customers about the vulnerability to help them take the right actions.

+### What is a mirroring registry?

+It's the registry used by Qovery to push the image built by the Qovery CI or mirror the images that you want to deploy from your own registry.
+Check [this documentation][docs.using-qovery.deployment.image-mirroring] for more information

 [docs.getting-started.basic-concepts#cluster]: /docs/getting-started/basic-concepts/#cluster
 [docs.getting-started.install-qovery.kubernetes]: /docs/getting-started/install-qovery/kubernetes/
 [docs.using-qovery.configuration.clusters#deleting-a-cluster]: /docs/using-qovery/configuration/clusters/#deleting-a-cluster